 Why did Hashem allow the Arabs to attack us on Yom Kippur?

-Rabbi Levy is asking why Hashem allowed the Arabs to attack us on Yom Kippur.
 So I presume that there are two parts to this question.
-Why did Hashem allow them to attack us, and why did He allow them to attack us on Yom Kippur?
+Why did He allow them to attack us?
+And why did He allow them to attack us on Yom Kippur?

-But first, I must make an ammendment to the question.
-The word “us” is not properly used.
-The Arabs didn’t attack “us.”
-The Arabs attacked the people in Eretz Yisroel.
-And that’s important to note.
-Because there are people in Eretz Yisroel who for certain purposes wish to create the impression that the Arabs are attacking the whole Jewish nation.
-But this is not true.
-Not that the Arabs love us so much – not at all – but the Arabs had no intention of attempting to destroy, chalilah, the Jewish People, as was falsely stated recently in one Hebrew kol koireh.
-It said אמרו לכו ונכחידם מגוי ולא יזכר שם ישראל עוד.
-That’s what it said in the kol koireh and I don’t understand that at all.
-At all!
+Not that the Arabs love us so much, but the Arabs had no intention of attempting to destroy chalilah all of the Jewish people, as was stated in one Hebrew kol korei.
+Like it says אָמְרוּ לְכוּ וְנַכְחִידֵם מִגּוֹי וְלא יזכר שם ישראל עוֹד.
+That was said in that kol korei, and I don’t understand that at all!
 The Arabs didn’t say that.
-If they wanted to destroy specifically the State of Israel we have to differentiate between their intentions.
+If they wanted to destroy the State of Israel, we have to differentiate.
 They didn’t want to destroy, chalilah, the Am Yisroel.

-So we must understand as well, that He certainly wishes to teach us, the Am Yisroel.
-Only that, if we had the foresight to learn from the misfortunes that happened to other nations then we could sometimes spare ourselves from undergoing these experiences.
-If we would study the yissurim that other people have, then it would be enough.
-But when we fail to learn from the yissurim of others then sometimes we ourselves have to suffer, chalilah.
+Only if we had the foresight to learn from misfortunes that happen to other nations, then we could sometimes spare ourselves undergoing these experiences.
+If we study the yessurim that other people have, then it’s enough.
+But if we fail to learn from the yessurim of others, then sometimes we ourselves will have to suffer chalilah.

 And why did it happen on Yom Kippur?
-Because that is the day that they should have learned the most lessons.
-What day is more suited for teshuva?
-And therefore, when Hakodosh Boruch Hu sees that Yom Kippur is passing by and soon it will be over and it will be back to the old ways in Medinas Yisroel – the same things that they did last year after Yom Kippur and the year before that after Yom Kippur – so therefore this year He added a little more vitamins in order that the lessons should be more potent.
-The purpose of all suffering is for teshuva and suffering on Yom Kippur is surely for teshuva.
+Because Yom Kippur is the day when we should have learned most lessons.
+That’s the day that’s best suited to teshuva.
+And therefore, when Hakodosh Boruch Hu sees that Yom Kippur is passing by and soon it will be over and they’ll be back to the old derochim that they did last year after Yom Kippur and the year before after Yom Kippur, so therefore this Yom Kippur He added a little more vitamins in order that the lesson should be more potent.
+So the purpose of all suffering is teshuva and suffering on Yom Kippur surely is for teshuva.